-There was a time (many moons ago) that I lived in Brantford, and I barely explored the Telephone City at all.
+There was a time (many moons ago) when I lived in Brantford, and I barely explored the Telephone City at all.
 I moved there after years of living in Toronto, and by comparison, I did not see (or appreciate) what the city had to offer.
 Sure, it was at a time in Brantford’s history that it was just on the cusp of economic and cultural growth, so it didn’t seem as vibrant as it is today.
 I just never took the time to really discover Brantford.
 Fast forward several years, and now, the city of Brantford has become a place we love to visit and explore.
 There are many fantastic restaurants, cafes, bars, shops, food stores, and breweries that are all just a small part of what is making Brantford (and Brant county) grand.

 During the pandemic, many of Brant county’s stalwart businesses have become a part of our weekly routine.
-When many of the big grocery stores became challenging (and overly time consuming) to shop at, we noticed many small businesses, including many in Brantford were making the task of getting staples super easy.
+When many of the big grocery stores became challenging (and overly time-consuming) to shop at, we noticed many small businesses, including many in Brantford, were making the task of getting staples super easy.
 We started to recognize the value of making the trek to Brantford to shop at the small farm markets, meat shops, local dairy producers, bakeries, and much more for our weekly groceries.

 Our Staycation destination

 With social distancing practices in place and the fact that we go to Brantford almost every week anyway, we have made it our meeting place with ‘Rogue_Momma’.
 It is a convenient place to meet up outdoors and enjoy time together while still being responsible citizens.
-We have enjoyed picnics together in Mohawk Park- which is a lovely spot to visit along the banks of Mohawk Lake, and we regularly meet up at Dairee Delight for the best soft-serve ice cream around, and some tailgate conversation, and much more.
+We have enjoyed picnics together in Mohawk Park- which is a lovely spot to visit along the banks of Mohawk Lake, and we regularly meet up at Dairee Delight for the best soft-serve ice cream around, and some tailgate conversation and much more.

 Our weekly visits allow us the opportunity to learn a little bit more about ‘Bell City’ and really discover Brantford.
 We are always looking for other places to check out that we have never been to before.
 During a recent visit, we saw a small, simple sign in the grassy knoll along the road near a strip plaza, that said: “maple butter tarts”.
 This plaza is one I have driven past many times, and never given any thought to, but….. butter tarts.
 So, we went to discover this place selling maple butter tarts.